Edith-guru/Delani-Studio/README.md

 You are free to contact us and we will make sure we get back to you.

 ## Setup
 This is a website thus is not available for download and can only be accessed online.
-However, we are working on building a functional app so stay tuned.

 ## Technologies used
 -HTML